 When they leave they look even more happy and relaxed but also rejuvenated and full of life.

 I love being part of that process!”

 (Credit: I would like to acknowledge Susan Dutton for creating the above Bio for me - I feel very humbled by her kind words.
 I found writing about myself very difficult (read: impossible!) and her expertise is greatly appreciated.)

 I am eternally grateful to the inspiring yoga teachers I have studied with and continue to study with including:

-Vitality Yoga Teaching Staff, Bendigo - Level 1 - 300 hours -Yoga Teaching Training
+Vitality Yoga Teaching Staff - 300 hours -Yoga Teaching Training plus Gentle YT training